Movatterモバイル変換

 String Slicing

-Slicingis a way to extract portion of a string by specifying thestartandendindexes.
+Slicingis a way to extract a portion of a string by specifying thestartandendindexes.
 The syntax for slicing isstring[start:end], wherestartstarting index andendis stopping index (excluded).

 Python

-s="GeeksforGeeks"# Retrieves characters from index 1 to 3: 'eek'print(s[1:4])# Retrieves characters from beginning to index 2: 'Gee'print(s[:3])# Retrieves characters from index 3 to the end: 'ksforGeeks'print(s[3:])# Reverse a stringprint(s[::-1])
+s="GeeksforGeeks"print(s[1:4])# characters from index 1 to 3print(s[:3])# from start to index 2print(s[3:])# from index 3 to endprint(s[::-1])# reverse string

 Output